 Thankfully, Samsung has fixed most of those problems for the Galaxy S21 Ultra.
 The new ISOCELL Bright HM3 108MP sensor brings improved focusing and low-light performance, especially when aided by the new laser-guided focus assist.
 And now, instead of sporting one telephoto camera, the S21 Ultra is packing two.
 In Samsung’s camera module you’ll find a wide, main, 3x optical telephoto, and a 10x optical telephoto camera, making it just the second smartphone globally to offer a short-range lens and 10x zoom camera, alongside Huawei’s P40 Pro Plus.

 Specs aside, you’re likely curious how this camera system actually performs.
-To my delight, I can confirm that the 108MP main sensor has much better focusing performance than last year’s model.
+To my delight, I can confirm that the 108MP main sensor has much better focusing performance than the 2020 Ultra model.
 Aided by the laser-guided focusing system, I very rarely had any issues trying to get a lock on a subject.
 That was quite a relief.

 Photography terms explained: ISO, aperture, shutter speed, and more

-That 108MP sensor is nona-binned by default, meaning Samsung treats groups of nine pixels as one big pixel, and the quality is definitely better than last year.
+That 108MP sensor is nona-binned by default, meaning Samsung treats groups of nine pixels as one big pixel, and the quality is definitely better than the Galaxy S20 Ultra.
 While you can take full 108MP images, you probably shouldn’t.
 They don’t look great, and individual photosites that small mean that even though you can crop in further after you take the image, there just isn’t enough light saturation in each photosite for the resulting image to look good.
 Just use the optical telephoto cameras if you need to zoom.